Ferroelectricity and related effects on carrier transport in type-II Weyl semimetal WTe$_{2}$ thin film

-In this article, we investigate the bulk crystalline van der Waals WTe$_{2}$ which is a type-II Weyl semimetal in $T_{d}$ phase.
-The WTe$_{2}$ as a bulk crystal has been proved\cite{Sharma P} to be switchable in spontaneous ferroelectric polarization as well as the hysteretic behavior (through the gating in perpendicular direction) by the gate electrodes or linear polarized laser\cite{Guan} up to room temperature.
-In this work, we using the stacked bulk WTe$_{2}$ in $T_{d}$ phase which is polar as the centrosymmetric is missing along the $c$-axis.
-We found that the spontaneous out-of-plane electric polarization which can be switched by applying a in-plane electric field, and we found the bistability behavior in transverse (Hall) resistivity by manipulating the external magnetic field perpendicular to the sample at $T=2$ K. Also, a weak bistability behavior is found in the $dV/dI(B)$ curve by manipulating the magnetic field which is applied along the $a$-axis together with a dc current applied along $b$-axis, Except the Raman spetrum of the bulk WTe$_{2}$, the long range electrostatic interaction as well as the dipole order reflects the anisotropic characteristic with the long-range Coulomb attraction for parallel dipoles along the polarization axis.
+We found that the spontaneous out-of-plane electric polarization which can be switched by applying a in-plane electric field, and a bistability behavior in resistivity is available at room temperature.
+The long range electrostatic interaction as well as the dipole order reflects the anisotropic characteristic with the long-range Coulomb attraction for parallel dipoles along the polarization axis.
 Unlike the point-like Fermi surface in type-I Weyl system, there is a Fermi surface containing the electron and hole pockets of the near size.
 With the near electron and hole density/mobility, there are rich electrical transport phenomenons, e.g., in terms of a compensated theory\cite{Pletikosic I}.
 Also, near the contain point of the electron and hole pocktes, the out-of plane polarization in WTe$_{2}$ can be observed more easily ferroelectrical polarization\cite{Fei Z} and magnetoresistivity.
 Furthermore, our theoretical calculation base on the two-level approximation verify that the polarization stems from uncompensated out-of-plane interband transition of the electrons, which is base on the calculations of the dipole transition moment (in both the momentum space and frequency domain), and we found that the topological character of type-II Weyl system is closely related to the electronic behaviors (like the carrier compensation) and the excitations near the Weyl cone.
+Though there are states from both layers in the conduction and valence bands, the cumulative effect of filled states up to the Fermi level results in a net polarization due to an imbalance of layer character, particularly near the band edges.
+The magnitude of this imbalance is larger for valence band states compared to the conduction band.